Index

 bluelin2_l

-HOLIDAY IN TASMANIA > AUSTRALIA
+TASMANIA > AUSTRALIA > INDEX

 Separated from mainland Australia by the 240 km stretch of Bass Strait, Tasmania is a land apart – a place of wild and beautiful landscapes; friendly, welcoming people; a pleasant, temperate climate; wonderful wine and food; a rich history; and a relaxed island lifestyle.